Wheless Surname

 2nd Generation:

-Mary Wheless was born on November 4, 1789 3 or November 7, 1789 4 in Halifax Co., North Carolina .
+Mary Wheless was born on November 4, 1789 3 or November 7, 1789 4 in Halifax Co., North Carolina.
 She died on June 30, 1858 in Montgomery Co., Tennessee 3,4.
 She is buried in the Old Grant's Chapel Cemetery, Montgomery Co., Tennessee.

-Mary moved with her family to Montgomery Co., Tennessee in about 1805, when she was about 15.
+Mother: Ann "Nancy" CouncilMary moved with her family to Montgomery Co., Tennessee in about 1810, when she would have been ten or eleven years old.
 She joined the Baptist church in October 1804.

 Clarksville Chronicle, Jul.
 23, 1858, Pg.
 2: